strands-project/v4r/README.md

 It uses `git svn` to pull in the latest v4r strands branch from ACIN's svn server: https://repo.acin.tuwien.ac.at/v4r/stable/strandsv4r

+At the moment, these frameworks need a particular PCL version to run.
+In order to avoid conflicts with other pcl versions (i.e. the built-in ros-pcl version), please follow these steps:

+1.) check out PCL as follows into a local directory:

+     git clone https://github.com/arbeitor/pcl.git ~/pcl_v4r_fork --branch reconstruction_workshop

+2.)  build PCL

+    mkdir ~/pcl_v4r_fork/build
+    cd ~/pcl_v4r_fork/build
+    cmake ..
+    make -j4

+   ### IMPORTANT: DO NOT INSTALL PCL to avoid conflicts with other versions!

 ## For maintainers